-New Guide: Discover delicious Italian wines and beautiful regions in the newly released Alto Adige Region Guide.
+New Guides: Discover delicious Italian wines and beautiful regions in Wine Folly’s Alto Adige Region Guide and Sicily Region Guide.

-But that’s not even the biggest problem in terms of familiarizing yourself with Italian wines.
+But that’s not even the biggest problem when it comes to familiarizing yourself with Italian wines.
 The hardest part is learning all the different grape varieties.

 Italian Wine Regions

 Italy produces a huge amount of table wine, Vermouth, and cooking wines (such as Marsala).
-That being said, there are 3 major regions that produce high quality table wines and they are: Veneto, Tuscany, and Piedmont!
+That being said, there are three major regions that produce high-quality table wines, and they are: Veneto, Tuscany, and Piedmont!

 The list of Italian wine regions is organized by highest volume of DOC wines.
 This removes all the grapes and wines produced for making vinegar and cooking wine and low quality table wine.